erincatto/box2c/docs/simulation.md

 optimizations.

-So you will be dealing with `b2WorldId`, `b2BodyId`, etc. These are small opaque structures that you will pass around by value, just like pointer.
+So you will be dealing with `b2WorldId`, `b2BodyId`, etc. These are small opaque structures that you will pass around by value, just like pointers.
 Box2D creation functions return an id.
 Functions that operate on Box2D objects take ids.

 ```c